Maksymiliann/Team-5Pebbles/index.md

 ## Genre Analysis
 4.⁠ ⁠(2) *Genre Analysis* Preferences for movie genres among actors of different zodiac signs: ① Calculate the distribution of different genre ② Calculate the genre distribution of each sign ③ Divide the two proportion ④ use statstical method to test if the trends are significant.

-# 7. Casting Preferences
-5.⁠ ⁠(3) *Casting preferences* :① Calculate the distribution of different genre ② Calculate the genre distribution of each sign③ Divide the two proportion ④ use statstical method to test if the trends are significant.
-(Ren Yi, need normalization, could refer to maskymiliann)

-Research Question: Is the zodiac distribution of a certain movie genre significantly different from the overall zodiac distribution?
+# 7. Is the zodiac distribution within a specific movie genre significantly different from the overall zodiac distribution?

 Methodology:
 1. Calculate the overall zodiac distribution across all movies.